lockss/lockss-rtd-manual/docs/installing/k3s.rst

       If the DNS settings of your system change after K3s is initially installed (for example if DNS servers are added or removed), you will need to run :program:`configure-dns`, a script called by :program:`install-k3s`.
 See :doc:`/troubleshooting/coredns`.

+6. In most cases [#fn6a]_, you will be prompted for a K3s state data directory:

+   :guilabel:`K3s state data directory: [/var/lib/rancher/k3s]`

+   K3s stores state data in :file:`/var/lib/rancher/k3s` by default, but if :file:`/var` is space-limited, you should specify a different directory.
+Enter a directory path of your choice followed by :kbd:`Enter`, or simply hit :kbd:`Enter` to accept the default.

-6. If the K3s install script (https://get.k3s.io) cannot recover from an error condition, it may display an error message with a suggested remediation before exiting.
+7. If Rancher's K3s install script (https://get.k3s.io) cannot recover from an error condition, it may display an error message with a suggested remediation before exiting.
 If applicable, perform the recommended action and re-run :program:`install-k3s`.

 ------------
 Checking K3s